exercism/jq/exercises/concept/regular-chatbot/.docs/instructions.md

 ## Remove encrypted emojis

 The Chatbot has a difficult time understanding how humans use emojis to express their emotions.
 When the chatbot receives user messages, each emoji is represented as the letters "emoji" followed by an _id number_.

 Implement the `remove_emoji` method to take a string and remove all the emoji throughout the message.

 Lines not containing emojis should be returned unmodified.
 Just remove the emoji string.
 Do not attempt to adjust the whitespace.

-For this particular challenge, use constructor syntax for creating the regular expression.

 ```jq
 "I love playing videogames emoji3465 it's one of my hobbies" | remove_emoji